IgorMirsalikhov/TestTemplate/README.md

 # Problem 3

 ### Task Description
 Write a C function that converts a temperature given in degrees Fahrenheit to the Kelvin scale.
-The program should:
-- Accept an integer input representing the temperature in Fahrenheit.
-- Use a function to perform the conversion.

 ### Instructions:
 0. Go to `problem_3` folder and modify `p3.c` file.